poshjosh/chinomsoikwuagwu.com/2020/03/09/AWS_Certified-Solutions-Architect-Associate_Part-3_Storage-services.md

 ### Elastic Block Store (EBS) ###

+[UPDATE-2020-05-28]
+- Amazon EBS is a zonal service.
+Exists within a zone.
+- Amazon EBS volume data is replicated across multiple servers in an Availability Zone.

+[/UPDATE-2020-05-28]

 - Each EC2 instance uses EBS.
 EBS used for durable/persistent storage in the instance.

 - EBS is block level storage from one AWS service to another